acc1729/anethaathira/characters/people.md

 Shasha is an ardent worshipper of Gillast, and fights to keep the lands pure and untainted.
 The humble, wise lizardfolk wields a halberd as a sign of vigilance.
 Shasha's deeds have not gone unnoticed by Gillast, who will exalt Shasha upon death by immortalizing his soul into Persistence.

+## Taliv

+### Region: Plane of Air
+### Storm

+Taliv is an older Elvish gentleman, with frightening skill in dueling.
+Taliv has wandered deep across the storm-swept fields of the Plane of Air, gaining Boreas' favor.
+The fierce elf has bonded with Glimmer, a weapon that enjoys crushing its enemies and breaking their morale.

 ## Thomas